 - After shoots get about 12 inches long, tie them to copper wire with stretchy gardener’s tape.

 - Continue training to copper wire as shoots grow.
-The tree should reach the seven-foot spread in three years.
+The tree should reach the 7-foot spread in three years.

-- Flowering and fruiting will begin once the tree is two or three years old.
+- Flowering and fruiting will begin once the tree is 2 or 3 years old.